Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Proofs

 We first discuss the existence of an equilibrium with a single bin.
 A quantizer with a single bin means that the encoder does not reveal any information related to the source.
 The optimal receiver action in this case becomes the mean of the source.
 This pair of encoding and decoding policies leads to a Nash equilibrium.
 In this case, since the encoder does not convey information related to the source, the resulting equilibrium is a babbling equilibrium.
 Moreover, such an equilibrium always exists regardless of whether the source distribution is log-concave or not.

-In order to prove the existence of an equilibrium with any number of bins $N\geq 2$, we take the following approach.
+In order to prove that there exists an equilibrium with $N$ bins where $N\geq 2$, we take the following approach.
 We first show the existence of an equilibrium with two bins and then show that one can obtain an equilibrium with $N+1$ bins starting from an equilibrium with $N$ bins.
-These reveal that there exists an equilibrium with any number of bins.
+These reveal that there exists an equilibrium with any finite number of bins.
 In addition, while obtaining the existence result, we also prove the uniqueness of an equilibrium for a given number of bins.
+In the following proof, we assume that the source is strictly log-concave.
+Nevertheless, our result also holds for a source with a log-concave density.
+In this case, one of the inequalities in Lemma~\ref{lem:monotonicity} must be strict for the result to hold and this is indeed the case for a density with two-sided unbounded support.

 To begin with, we restate the centroid condition and nearest neighbor condition that need to be satisfied at an equilibrium.
 An ordered set of bin edges $m_1<\dots<m_{N-1}$ leads to an equilibrium with $N$ bins if the following conditions are satisfied: